ryanwitteck/Animator/resources/README.md

 animation finishes running, the window will not close automatically, and if you would like to end the animation early, simply close the window.

+We have not implemented the ability to scroll through the window yet.

 #### SVG
 Our SVG view of an animation produces a text representation of our animation that is compliant with the XML-based SVG file format.
-This view allows the user to convert their animations to svg files which can be easily run.
+This view allows the user to convert their animations to svg files which can be run in most browsers.
 This view is implemented in our SvgView class, which must be supplied with an IAnimation model, output destination, and frame rate to function.
 Our implementation of this view relies on parsing the command logs of the ICommands in the given IAnimation to produce the SVG visualization.

 ### Controller and IO